hujhax/austin-improv-wiki/Shows/Reform School For Wayward Girls.md

 ***Reform School for Wayward Girls*** was a mainstage show at [[Theatres/The Hideout Theatre|The Hideout Theatre]] set in a 1970s all-girl reform school.

 ## Summary
 The show took place in 1976 in St. Agatha's Reform School for Wayward Girls, a reform school in the fictional town of East Libertyville, Ohio.
-The show was based on old exploitation films such as *[Girl Gang](http://www.imdb.com/title/tt0171344/?ref_=fn_al_tt_1)*, *[[Wikipedia - Reform School Girl|Reform School Girl]]*, and *[Girls in Prison](http://www.imdb.com/title/tt0109903/?ref_=fn_al_tt_1)*.
+The show was based on old exploitation films such as *[Girl Gang](http://www.imdb.com/title/tt0171344/?ref_=fn_al_tt_1)*, *Reform School Girl*, and *[Girls in Prison](http://www.imdb.com/title/tt0109903/?ref_=fn_al_tt_1)*.

 ### Show Structure
 Each performance opened with a hosted introduction from "Mitch Dawson", the superintendent of the East Libertyville Independent School District.
 The host welcomed the audience and got an audience volunteer to assign a set of six reform-school-girl archetypes (such as "the cheerleader" or "the daddy's girl") to six of that night's female cast members.
 (Each archetype came with a basic description and a set of accessories.)
-Then the show proper started with a choreographed dance number to [[Wikipedia - Cherry Bomb (song)|the Runaways' "Cherry Bomb"]].
+Then the show proper started with a choreographed dance number to the Runaways' "Cherry Bomb".
 The dance included the whole cast: the six students, one student-aged boy, and two adults (one male, one female).

 The dance then segued to the first act, which was an improvised monoscene in which a teacher oversaw the six girls in detention.
 The scene opened with a roll call which established each girl's name.
 The scene then included pop-out flashbacks to earlier scenes from the girls' lives, which usually included information about how each one landed in the reform school.
 Typically, halfway through, there was a fight among the students that prompts the arrival of a sinister headmaster or similar authority figure.
 The first act ended with another fight among the girls and then the end of detention.